KiranWells/c_vs_rust/README.md

 ### Requirements:

-Both implementations require advanced vector extensions to run as intended, and the C code is only known to support linux-based systems.
+Both implementations require advanced vector extensions to run as intended, and the C code is only known to support Linux-based systems.

 The C code can be compiled by executing `make` in the `mandel_c` folder.
 The rust code can be compiled by running `cargo build --release` in the `mandel_rs` folder.